Internal troops

-Internal troops, sometimes alternatively translated as interior troops or interior ministry forces, are a paramilitary and gendarmerie-like law enforcement services, which are found mostly in the post-Soviet states, primarily Russia.
-Internal troops are subordinated to the interior minister (and interior ministries) of their respective countries.
+Internal troops, sometimes alternatively translated as interior troops or interior ministry forces, are a type of military and gendarmerie-like law enforcement services in the post-Soviet states and former Soviet-aligned states.
+Internal troops are subordinated to the interior ministry (or interior minister) rather than the ministry of defence (or defence minister) and are responsible for internal security.

-Perhaps the most prominent example since the Soviet era have been the Internal Troops of Russia (until 2016).
-Other countries that have had such forces include: Ukraine (until 2014), Georgia (until 2004), Kazakhstan (until 2014), Kyrgyzstan, Azerbaijan, Belarus, Bulgaria (until 1991), Turkmenistan, and Tajikistan.
-Mongolian internal troops are officially a reserve force in the Mongolian Armed Forces.
+Interior troops originated in the Soviet Union and similar services were adopted by countries within the Soviet sphere of influence.
+Since the dissolution of the Soviet Union in 1991, internal troops in some post-Soviet states have been abolished and replaced with a national guard service.
+Current states with internal troops include Azerbaijan, Belarus, Kyrgyzstan, Tajikistan, and Turkmenistan.
+Former states include Armenia (until 2002), Georgia (until 2004), Ukraine (until 2014), Kazakhstan (until 2014), and Russia (until 2016).
+Mongolia abolished its internal troops service in 2014 but refounded it as a reserve force of the Mongolian Armed Forces in 2017.

 History

 The Russian internal troops were formed in 1919 under the Cheka (later NKVD, and were known as "NKVD Troops", formerly the "Internal Security Forces" (Russian: Voyska vnutrenney okhrany Respubliki or VOKhR)), remained there with all the mergers and splittings of Soviet state security services and ended up under the control of the police-like MVD.
 The best-known of the internal troops divisions is OMSDON based near Moscow which traces its roots to the "OSNAZ" detachment of the VChK (formerly 1st Automobile Fighting Detachment of the VTsIK).
 It was later reorganized into the DON (Special-Purpose Division) of the OGPU and the NKVD.

 These forces were introduced during the Soviet era, initially to provide armed, tactical support for the militsiya, the equivalent of the major police organizations found in other countries.
 Over time, internal troops also gained responsibility for safeguarding of highly-important facilities (like nuclear power plants), large-scale crowd control and prison security.
 As such, these forces have been involved in major wars as well as combating insurgencies and other civil unrest, including the Russian Civil War, World War II, mass repressions of Stalinist era, and the Chechen Wars.
 During wartime, internal troops fall under armed forces military command and fulfill the missions of local defence and rear area security.